jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > OPTIONS:
 - This model may replace its twin shuriken catapult with a shuriken cannon.
+- This model may be equipped with Spirit stones (+15 pts).
-- This model may take items from the Vehicle Equipment list.
+- This model may be equipped with Vectored engines (+15 pts).

 ---